msisto/storyboard/README.md

 Concretely:

-- Component props changed in the inspector update the live component instantly, one character at a time
-- Each instance on the canvas can have independent content (two Cards with different titles, same story)
-- A component with a hover state actually hovers when you mouse over it in interact mode
-- The layout you see is the layout your production code produces
+- Interaction states are real — hover a component and it hovers, type in an input, open a dropdown
-- Portals (dialogs, drawers, sheets) render inside the frame boundary, clipped to its edges
+- Portals (dialogs, drawers, sheets) render and clip inside the frame, like a real viewport boundary
+- Every instance can hold independent content, so the same story appears as different concrete screens

-- Each frame auto-saves as a `.tsx` story file in your Storybook package; files are git-committed and produce meaningful diffs
+- Each frame is a committed .tsx story — design changes show up as readable git diffs alongside the code
-- Design files are JSON checked into the repo alongside the components they reference

 ---